Key Takeaways

 We must stop building rigid bots that require constant maintenance.
 Organizations need a system that reads complex documents, understands business context, and executes workflows seamlessly.
 Kognitos provides an AI-native platform designed specifically to handle the unpredictable reality of enterprise operations.

-Neurosymbolic safety and determinism
+Neurosymbolic Safety and Determinism

-To achieve safe AI for process automation, Kognitos utilizes a neurosymbolic architecture.
+To achieve safe AI for process automation, Kognitos utilizes a cutting-edge neurosymbolic architecture.
 We use generative artificial intelligence to understand unstructured data like messy emails and complex documents.

-Erasing the IT translation gap
+Erasing the IT Translation Gap

 Traditional workflows force business users to explain their operations to software developers.
 Those developers then translate the logic into complex flowcharts or Python scripts.
 This creates massive delays and misalignments between departmental goals and IT execution.